rootCircle/blog/docs/project/bgit_internals.md

 ## Conclusion: How to Contribute

 To recap, `bgit` is more than just a simple script.
-It's a robust state machine built in Rust that uses `git2-rs` for programmatic Git access.
-Its architecture is a clear chain of command, flowing from tasks to rules, then wrapping core events with a cross-platform hook executor.
-All of this complexity is designed for a single purpose: to create a safe, predictable, and helpful experience for the end-user.
+It's a workflow engine with a pipeline architecture and chain-of-responsibility task orchestration, wrapped in an FSM-inspired API—built in Rust on top of `git2-rs` for programmatic Git access.
+Its architecture flows from tasks to rules, then wraps core events with a cross-platform hook executor.
+All of this is designed for a single purpose: to create a safe, predictable, and helpful experience for the end-user.

 Now that you understand the core concepts of workflows, tasks, events, and rules, you're well-equipped to dive into the codebase.
 We welcome contributions of all kinds and believe that the best tools are built by the community.
 Whether it's by tackling an existing issue, proposing a new rule, or improving the documentation, we'd love your help.